leberns/sp-hello-events/spfx-hello-events/README.md

 ## Purpose

-This SharePoint Framework project implements a web part to display the events as stored in a list of events in SharePoint.
+This SharePoint Framework project implements a web part to display the events as loaded from a list of events in SharePoint.

 ## Development Notes